Smart Intelligent Air Conditioning and Ventilation - Post-COVID-19 pandemic:Paranoia about un-safe spaces?

 Well, you will notice from the above diagrams that the air coming from the air conditioner is moving downwards.
 If the breathe from the person sitting in the room is in anyway compromised, that is if it does contain pathogen, then it is evident that the compromised air is pushed downwards towards the floor and not to you.
 You will then not have to breathe in the compromised air and you will therefor not going to catch it in your face.
 You will realised that this is different when you are using a conventional air conditioner where the air flow travels horizontally and is not forced downwards.
 And if you are sitting opposite the person, the intelligent air conditioner will direct another air flow downward towards you through another nozzle, thus creating an air barrier to shield you from the air breathe out by the other guy.
 That is the beauty of the intelligent air conditioner like is built for post-covid era!

-New Intelligent Ventilation for Riverria Iskandar Malaysia Apartments to fight COVID-19
+New Intelligent Ventilation for Riverria Iskandar Malaysia Condominiums to fight COVID-19

 The new ventilation system will take into consideration the need to bring in fresh air either through a conventional window or an open door.
 The idea is to cool a particular space whilst taking into consideration of an entry of fresh air and an exhausting of stale air.
 Would it then be efficient for the air conditioning to take care of fresh air inflow and also the exhausting of already cooled stale air?
 It’s certainly not possible you may think because there will be a lot of leakages, yes?
 Well, that is where the new air conditioner outlet nozzle is designed to handle.